ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 A process made up of a series of Worksteps between all or a subset of Parties in a given Workgroup.

+**Workgroup**

+A workgroup is defined through a set of authorized users of a BPI, referred to as BPI Subjects in this document, one or more security policies, a well-defined administrator role and its association with one or more worksteps through a workflow to achieve system of record synchronization of the workgroup participants.

 **Workstep:**

 A workstep is characterized by input, the deterministic application of a set of logic rules and data to that input, and the generation of a verifiably deterministic and verifiably correct output.